raphaelameaume/fragment/docs/guide/exports.md

 export let update = () => {
   random.setSeed(seed);

   // ...
 };
 ```

 ## Export a video

-`fragment` can export .mp4, .gif, .webm videos and frame sequences.
+Fragment can export MP4, GIF, WEBM videos and frame sequences.

-You can change the `framerate`, the `encoding` and the `quality` of the recording in the module settings.
+You can change the `framerate`, the `encoding` and the `quality` of the recording in the Exports module settings.

-If `useDuration` is `true` and a sketch exports a [duration](../api/sketch.md#duration) property, the recording will stop once `fragment` has exported enough frames to compose the recording at specified framerate.
+If `useDuration` is `true` and a sketch exports a [duration](../api/sketch.md#duration) property, the recording will stop once Fragment has exported enough frames to compose the recording at the specified framerate.
 This can be useful to export loop-based sketchs.

-If `loopCount` is greater than 1, the recording will stop once fragment has enough frames to compose the recording for a final duration equals to sketchDuration*loopCount.
+If `loopCount` is greater than 1, recording will stop once Fragment has enough frames.
+The total number of frames equals to `sketchDuration*loopCount`.
 This can be useful to export loop-based sketchs with variations between loops.

-> ⚠️ The `framerate` used for recording can be different from sketch [fps](../api/sketch.md#duration) property.
+> ⚠️ The `framerate` used for recording can be different from the [sketch framerate](../api/sketch.md#duration).

 ## Export a live version